meerk40t/meerk40t/README.md

 * Drag and Drop support for SVGs/Images.
 * Instant Start.
 Start a job.
 Laser takes off instantly.
 No preprocessing is needed.

 If you have any bug reports or feature requests raise an issue.
-They might not be added right away (unless they are awesome) but I do need a running log of things people think of and things needed.
-And discussions about those things.
+They might not be added right away (unless they are awesome) but I do need a running log of things people think of, and things needed and discussions about those things.

 # Phases: